PolyglotExperiment/Polyglot2/README.md

 > Do not alter any of the existing tests.
 >
 > Don't forget to **NOTE the START and END times** of your coding.

-> [!TIP]
-> If necessary, refer to the example in [Polyglot Experiment C1.2](https://github.com/PolyglotExperiment#c12-polyglot-solution) for a polyglot solution.